 I hold my hand up.

 I’m putting out this model call to diversify my work so that it reflects my belief that representation matters.
-I’m currently looking for 3 women who would be happy for me to document their home births at my portfolio building price (50% discount)
+I’m currently looking for 3 women who would be happy for me to document their home births (reach out to me here if you’re interested)

 Due to COVID-19, I am looking for women who are planning a home birth only.
 I will, of course, be wearing full PPE and will keep at a safe distance at all times.